 Buying a camera isn’t about finding the best one on the market—it’s about finding the best one for your style and your budget.
-You can save a bit by buying a DSLR that’s not the current model.
+You can save a bit by buying a DSLR and using coupon code that’s not the current model.
 Older DSLRs are still great cameras and sometimes you can pick up an older mid-level DSLR for the same price as a newer entry-level DSLR and get more features.

 Once you decide on a DSLR, you have one more choice to make—buy the kit, or camera body only?
 Most beginners buy a DSLR camera with a kit lens.
 Kit lenses are great because they often cover the most common zoom range, usually 18mm to 55mm.
 They’re inexpensive and a good way to get started in photography.